-Upon motion of Chairman Scott, seconded by Regent Amato, with all Regents voting ave, it was ordered that the minutes of the guarterly Board of Regents meeting held on May 23-24, 2019 and the special called telephonic Board meeting held July 12, 2019 are approved.
+Upon motion of Chairman Scott, seconded by Regent Tinsley, with all Regents voting aye, it was ordered that the minutes of the quarterly Board of Regents meeting held on February 7-8, 2019 are approved.

 V. ACADEMIC AND HEALTH AFFAIRS